Class participation = 10 points

 Take these five modeled objects and place them in a context of the natural environment they are infecting and inhabiting.
 Create one 12 x 16-inch print of a render in consultation with the professor.
 These will be in advance of larger prints on the 2D printers for the final exhibition of the Anthropogenic Stalactites on the 2D printer for the final exhibition.

-John Gerrard Further frames the conceptual aspects of this project.
+John Gerrard Further frames the conceptual aspects of this project in the enormity of the invironmental impacts.

 Questions to ponder: How are the objects I have chosen related to the natural environment?
 Do they derive substance from the environment or change it in some way?
 Where do these materials end up in our biological worlds?
 Are they changing our natural world?